Paulo Leminskitranslated by Chris Daniels

 without a sound.

-Times vs. Bad Times
+Times vs. Bad Times a flashback

 a flashback in a flashback